Marvel vs. Capcom: Infinite

 - Publisher: Capcom

 - Genre: Fighting

-- Topics: Magic and Fantasy, Superheroes, Adventures, Misfits and Underdogs, Monsters, Ghosts, and Vampires, Space and Aliens
+- Topics: Magic and Fantasy, Superheroes, Adventures, Monsters, Ghosts, and Vampires, Space and Aliens

 - ESRB rating: T for Mild Blood, Mild Language, Partial Nudity, Suggestive Themes, Use of Alcohol, Violence

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate